datanav/docs/training/010_architecture_and_concepts/020_Beginner.rst

 In order to understand how Sesam works, it is important to understand the parts Sesam is made up of.
 There are three central re-occurring concepts in Sesam which you will encounter in your everyday life working with the integration platform: systems, pipes and datasets.
-These are the fundamental parts which make up a Sesam integration pipeline.
-Figure 1.1.5A gives you an insight into how a standard Sesam integration pipeline would look.

 |